 This option will reduce nutrient losses and help stabilise the soil.
 This option is designed for highly targeted locations to help slow or reverse nutrient levels in groundwater.
+Nitrate priority

-£1630/ha - 5 year agreement £652/ha - 2 year agreement Full payment received in first year
+Grant value: £326/ha - 1 year agreement £652/ha - 2 year agreement Full payment received in first year